Luwafemi/StoRy/README.md

 ## StoRy
-...a simple MERN app that lets you create public and private stories, as well as read stories from other users.
+...a MERN app that lets you create public and private stories, as well as read stories from other users.